Skip to main content

 Got a scared bird?
 How to know when your bird is frightened and the best ways to calm it

-Your bird is displaying strange behavior, and you know it’s not positive.
-You suspect your bird is afraid of something, but you aren’t sure what.
-You probably want to calm your bird, but you could make things worse without knowing for sure what’s happening.
+Your bird is displaying strange behavior, and you know it means something's up.
+You suspect your bird is afraid of something, but what?
+While it's important to calm your bird, you could make things worse without knowing for sure what’s happening.

 Recommended Videos